DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 ### SetRenotifyInterval

-`func (o *MonitorOptions) SetRenotifyInterval(v int64)`
+`func (o *MonitorOptions) SetRenotifyInterval(v NullableInt64)`

-SetRenotifyInterval gets a reference to the given int64 and assigns it to the RenotifyInterval field.
+SetRenotifyInterval gets a reference to the given NullableInt64 and assigns it to the RenotifyInterval field.

+### SetRenotifyIntervalExplicitNull

+`func (o *MonitorOptions) SetRenotifyIntervalExplicitNull(b bool)`

+SetRenotifyIntervalExplicitNull (un)sets RenotifyInterval to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The RenotifyInterval value is set to nil even if false is passed
 ### GetRequireFullWindow

 `func (o *MonitorOptions) GetRequireFullWindow() bool`